juliushekkala/ohjelmistoprojekti/src/datavaliddocs.md

 First finds all schemas in API, then checks for vulnerabilities for each schema key = schemas
 Includes many subobject for different tests, each have their own status

+## emptySchemas
+Looks for empty schemas in the API, key = empty_schemas

+## arraySchemaIssues
+Checks schemas with type: 'array'
+Checks if schemas have maxItems and types of items defined Failure in this test can expose the server to attacks where unexpected data or large quantities of data is sent. key = array_schemas